markmfredrickson/optmatch/README.md

 The use of `as.matrix` in the comparison is because the results of `exactMatch` are a special kind of matrix that only records the finite entries and ignores any entries that would otherwise be infinity.
-In our small example, this does same much time or space, but in bigger problems, where many treatment-control pairs are disallowed, these data type can be a huge help.
+In our small example, this does not waste much time or space, but in bigger problems, where many treatment-control pairs are disallowed, this data type can be very beneficial.

 There is another method for creating reduced matching problems.
 The `caliper` function compares each entry in an existing distance specification and